 Training a YOLOv5 Model and Convert to TensorFlow Model:

-Discuss the process of training a YOLOv5 model in TensorFlow, including data preparation, model architecture, and training parameters.
+Discuss the process of training a YOLOv5 model, including data preparation, model architecture, and training parameters.

 Explain how to save the trained model in a format that can be used with OpenVINO.